TreacherousDev/Treacherous/README.md

 4. Each room produced must consist of zero or more branches connecting to an unoccupied von neumann neighbor, plus a brach connecting to its parent.

-The grammar for our automata will be as follows:
+The grammar for our automata is as follows:
 ```
 Let direction = D
     D: {up, right, down, left}